-Alexander J. Beeby is a litigator who helps business owners and managers to resolve disputes in the areas of employment, bankruptcy and other areas of their business.
+Alexander J. Beeby is a litigator who helps business owners and managers to resolve disputes regarding employment, bankruptcy and other areas of their business.

-Alex previously worked as a founding manager of a successful food cooperative and administering phone and data networks for small and large businesses.
+Alex worked as a founding manager of a successful food cooperative and administered phone and data networks for small and large businesses.
 While in law school, he worked for state and federal judges, in a county prosecutor's office and at Larkin Hoffman.
-Alex also provides pro bono representation for victims of domestic abuse through the Tubman Safety Project.
+Alex provides pro bono representation for asylum applicants through the Advocates for Human Rights.

 View All Related Experience

 - U.S. Court of Appeals, 8th Circuit, 2016

 - U.S. Court of Appeals, 2nd Circuit, 2020

 - U.S. District Court, District of Minnesota, 2016